 MSc in Public Relations and Strategic Communications

-MSc in Public Relations and Strategic Communication
+Master of Sciences in Public Relations and Strategic Communications

 In today's society, organisations need to communicate and manage relationships with a variety of stakeholders; from employees and investors to Government, the media and the general public.